qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

-A workaround is to transform the longitude values using PostGIS and the **ST_Shift_Longitude** function.
-This function reads every point/vertex in every component of every feature in a geometry, and if the longitude coordinate is < 0 |degrees| adds 360 |degrees| to it.
+A workaround is to transform the longitude values using PostGIS and the **ST_Shift_Longitude** function  This function reads every point/vertex in every component of every feature in a geometry, and if the longitude coordinate is < 0 |degrees| adds 360 |degrees| to it.
 The result would be a 0 |degrees| - 360 |degrees| version of the data to be plotted in a 180 |degrees| centric map.